 In addition to the above information available at the network slice capability enablement server, TS 29.520 [19] specifies the stage-3 definition of NWDAF Services of the 5G System and provides a data model for network slice information that NWDAF can provide to authorized customers.
 Such information can also be used as network slice capability information.

-5 Relevant network slicing use cases
+5 Relevant scenarios and use cases

 5.1 General